 Here’s the list of “Delicious Dilemmas” to look for.
 Usually one, but sometimes more than one, dominates each hand.

-Do vs. Be (work/outer world orientated vs inner world orientated; introspection vs action; process orientated vs outcome orientated)
+Do vs. Be (outer world orientated vs inner world orientated; introspection vs action; process orientated vs outcome orientated)

 Hide vs. Be Seen (For example, Sensitivity to criticism vs Need to be seen)

-Freedom vs. Control (numerous variations, for example, strategic/concerned about outcomes vs. impulsive)
+Needing Freedom vs. needing Control (there could be numerous variations, for example: strategic or concerned about outcomes vs. impulsive)

 Extrovert vs. Introvert